-Each student is expected to bring a pair of blankets, comforter, bedspread, pillow, change of sheets, pillow slips, towels, and three napkins, all plainly marked with the owner's name in indelible ink.
+Each student is expected to bring a pair of blankets, comforter, bedspread, pillow, change of sheets, pillow slips, towels, and three napkins, all plainly marked on the right side with the owner's name in indelible ink.
 Payson's ink is recommended.

 Textbooks and supplies are carried in the bookroom, and are sold at economical rates.
-Bibles are handled at greatly reduced prices.
+Bibles are handled at reduced prices.